cpske/programming1/About.md

 | Resources          | https://jbrucker.github.io/programming1/Resources |

-Note: when a file is updated on [github.com/skeoop/skeoop.github.io](https://github.com/skeoop/skeoop.github.io) it may take *many minutes* before the change appears on [skeoop.github.io](https://skeoop.github.io/).

 ### Requirement for Individual Work

 All assignments *must* be done individually, unless group work is explicitly alowed.
 No copying is accepted, even a small part.